 - Heroic Sacrifice: Narasaki takes the battle to the space, knowing that he is unlikely to return.

 - Humans Are Bastards: Narasaki blames mankind for bringing Negadon upon themselves.
-Then again he's not exactly in the mood to be fair.
+Then again he's not exactly in the mood to be fair, and ultimately chooses to kill Negadon and save the world anyway.

 - Pre Ass Kicking One Liner: "May my final gift to humanity...be sending you to oblivion!"